wahanegi/graphql_rspecs_starter/README.md

-Once completed you can send a link of your repo to Roger and Ben for review.
+Once specs are passing and manual tests are completed you can send a link of your repo to Roger and Ben for review.